Certified Wine Educator

 All candidates pursuing the CWE certification must already possess the Certified Specialist of Wine (CSW) certification.
 There are no exceptions to this rule regardless of a candidate's background or credentials.
 All segments of the CWE, including the presentation skills demonstration, must be passed within a three year time frame.

-While the CWE is basically considered to be a self-study program, SWE does host a CWE Aspirant Facebook group, which includes a “book-club” style study group with in-depth study of the reference materials on the 2018 CWE Recommended Reading List, click here for the 2019 CWE Recommended Reading List.
-Click here for an announcement regarding changes to the CWE Exam.
+While the CWE is basically considered to be a self-study program, SWE does host a CWE Aspirant Facebook group.
 Active members of SWE who already possess a CSW certification are welcome to request an invitation to the CWE Facebook group by emailing our Director of Education, Jane A. Nickles.